danielsky81/First_milestone/README.md

 Once the wireframes were in place, the following visuals were introduced:

-- The base colors for the site are dark blue/purple-ish and white.
-These colors were carefully selected based on the color psychology and aestetics.
+- The base colors for the site are dark blue/purple and white.
+These colors were carefully selected based on the color psychology and aesthetics.
 The color blue is associated with knowledge and trust while color white with virtue and cleanliness.
 Both colors reflects the business characteristics.
 - Typography is limited to two main typefaces that are sans serif which makes them readable on both mobile and larger devices.
 The mentioned typefaces are Roboto and Work Sans.
 The other typeface is Abril Fatface but it is only used once on the landing page.
 All typefaces are from [Google Fonts](https://fonts.google.com/).
 - The website logos are custom made to reflect the services and make the site memorable.
-- The website assets include video and photographs, some delivered by client and others taken from stock photography where neccessery.
+- The website assets include video and photographs, some delivered by client and others taken from stock photography where necessary.
 They were carefully selected to be self explanatory in order to help in website navigation.

 ## Features